All attendees will start in Kraushaar Auditorium

 When recording in a gym or other space, mark off a stage-sized area for the dancers (about 40’ wide X 30’ deep).
 It’s alright if it is a smaller space.

-Record in a gym or other brightly lit area if bright light is not available on stage.
+If the stage is not available, record in a gym or other brightly lit area.
 Experiment with both auto-focus and manual focus, and use what will give the clearest picture in the lighting conditions.
+Record as close as possible and keep ALL dancers in the frame.
+Do not pan.

 Dancers on the video must accurately represent the same cast that will perform at the Showcase.
 Previous year’s videos are not acceptable.
 Dances need to be performed at Showcase with the same number of dancers that are on videos. (with the exception of illness or injury)